ysu001/PUP/README.md

 AVtemplate
 ----
-Florbetapir templates for PET templates based processing (not required for standard PUP processing).
+Florbetapir templates for PET templates-based processing (not required for standard PUP processing).

 IDAIF
 ----